yarncraft/ts-reactivekafka/README.md

 Subject<{topic: string, message: Event}>
 ```

 Since, in Typescript, no basic JSON type exists _yet_ the value is typed as any.
-It is important however that the value of the Kafka messages are JSON strings (are JSON parseable).
+Otherwise value could have been typed as `JSON | string`.

 ## Reactive Operators